-Evidence-Based Program Referral to Community Providers Tiers of Implementation Tier 2 Describe the key EBP compo programs, services, policies and strategies.
-School may refer some student s to providers in the community for mental health services. the early identification of sociation the likelihood of at-risk studen mplement evidence-based mental health services for students to improve al, emotional, behavioral problems or substance use disorders, as well as its developing social, emotional, behavioral problems, depression, anxiety es, and how these will assist students dealing with trauma and violence. release of information from the release is granted, school perso is to community-based providers.
+Evidence-Based Program Referral to Community Providers Tiers of Implementation Tier 2 Describe the key EBP components that will be implemented as well as any related activities, curricula, programs, services, policies and strategies.
+School may refer some students to providers in the community for mental health services.
+Explain how your district will implement evidence-based mental health services for students to improve the early identification of social, emotional, behavioral problems or substance use disorders, as well as the likelihood of at-risk students developing social, emotional, behavioral problems, depression, anxiety disorders, suicidal tendencies, and how these will assist students dealing with trauma and violence. release of information from the release is granted, school perso s to community-based providers.
 School personnel will attempt to obtain a family to allow for collaboration with the community-based therapist.
 If the onnel will follow up with the therapist regarding treatment progress.
-If the personnel will follow up with the family and/or student regarding progress intervention, treatment, and rea will deliver evidence-based mental health care assessment, diagnosis, covery services to students with one or more mental health or co-occurring be diagnoses and to students at high risk of such diagnoses. ty providers and maintaining a collaborative relationship with these reatment will result in mental health symptomatology being reduced.
-Direct Employment MHAA Plan Direct Employn nent School Counselor Current Ratio as of Augus t 1, 2022
+If the ersonnel will follow up with the family and/or student regarding progress.
+Explain how the supports will deliver evidence-based mental health care assessment, diagnosis, intervention, treatment, and recovery services to students with one or more mental health or co-occurring substance abuse diagnoses and to students at high risk of such diagnoses.
+Referring students to community providers and maintaining a collaborative relationship with these providers during the students' treatment will result in mental health symptomatology being reduced.
+Direct Employment MHAA Plan Direct Employn nent